dextercorley19/Arxiv-LLM/README.md

 ### 3. Build and Run the Application

 Use Docker Compose to build and start the application.
 This command will set up both the frontend and backend services along with the MongoDB database.
-In the root dir of the folder run this command:
+In /arxiv-llm-app run:

 ```bash
 docker compose up --build